-Getting Rid of Sinus Headaches
+Best Ways to Get Rid of Sinus Headaches

 Chronic sinusitis is usually caused by a physical deformation.
 The term chronic is defined as ongoing for a long time or frequently occurring.
 If you have a sinus headache that lasts more than a few weeks, or comes back several times in a year, you have chronic sinusitis.
 It could be that you have a poor immune system or are in a bad environment for sinus health.
 People with nasal deformities, such as a deviated septum, cleft palette, or nasal polyps, are going to be far more susceptible to problems with their sinuses.
 I recommend that you make an appointment with an otolaryngologist, also known as ear, nose, and throat specialists.
 They should be able to help you out.
-There are even doctors who specialize beyond ENT to only deal with sinuses—if you can find them.
-It is quite likely that surgery will be necessary to correct any physical problem.

 Over-The-Counter Medication for Sinus Headaches

 OTC medications are usually sufficient, but there are other options.
 I have a coworker who uses a technique called Nasal Saline Irrigation (neti-potting) and swears that it has helped with her sinus congestion problems.
 Of course, this is the same coworker who kept a whole, unpeeled onion on her desk to ward off the swine flu.
 I gave the idea of dumping water down my nose about the same seriousness I gave the onion, until I did some research.
 It seems this is actually quite effective for relieving symptoms associated with sinusitis and nasal congestion.
 They are very often recommended by otolaryngologists for use by patients who have had surgeries because they help to clear out crusting mucous, allergens, and also help to keep cilia (the hairs in your nose) working properly.